hypixej/IzayaBot/readme.md

 #IzayaBot

 This bot is written in php and is intended to be used as a Discord bot account client.
 This is intended to have fun with your friends and make a bot say something in text chats.
 To get started, simply put the files in web directory.

-Make sure your bot is Gateway identified or whatever.

-For now features are very minimal, you can view what servers you are in, channel lists, and channel messages.
-You can also send Messages to channels.

 The bot is named after Izaya Orihara, a character in anime "Durarara!!".
 Because he knows all.
 This bot knows all.

-I'm also learning to use Discord api by working on this bot.
-More features to come!
+Make sure your bot is Gateway identified or whatever.

+Hidden Features:
+1. To change username, you do index.php?ty=changeusername&nv=New_Username_Goes_Here
+2. index.php?ty=messages&cid=(channel_id_here) also works with DM channels.

 Update: January 24, 2018
 1. No longer need a config.php for logging in, simply enter your token when it asks you and it gets stored in your browser cookies.